--> new for the 2019-20 season <--

 Those not currently a member of USA Hockey, can become a member here using the volunteer code and their will be no cost.

 There is a cost associated with the submission

-Once the skill instructor has completed SafeSport training and MAHA background screening, the teams should e mail the skill instructor's name and USA Hockey registration number to BobD@CompuwareHockey.org
+Once the skill instructor has completed SafeSport training and USA Hockey National Background Screening, the teams should e mail the skill instructor's name and USA Hockey registration number to BobD@CompuwareHockey.org

-1. Each coach, assistant coach, manager, referee, instructor, minor official, officers of all associations and any volunteer or employee who has routine access to children (everyone under the age of majority) shall complete the online background screening application authorizing the Abuse Prevention Committee to obtain criminal history records from any governmental unit.
+a.
+Each coach, assistant coach, manager, referee, instructor, minor official, officers of all Associations and any volunteer or employee who has routine access to children (everyone under the age of majority) shall complete the online background screening application authorizing the Abuse Prevention Committee to obtain criminal history records from any governmental unit

 2019-20 USA Hockey Annual Guide